-What is real estate crowdfunding in Canada?
+Best real estate crowdfunding investment platforms in Canada

 Real estate crowdfunding in Canada is when a group of individuals pool their money together to invest in real estate properties that they would otherwise not be able to afford if they had to invest on their own.